balloonboi/balloon-diffusion/README.md

 I also have decided to do 10 epochs in total on the data, as opposed to the 4 I did for v1.1.
 The more epochs I can do, the better.
 What this means, however, is that it will need significantly more time to train, and more powerful GPUs to run on, in order to complete in a timely manner.
 I plan to once again rent out A6000s through vast.ai, but a 4x machine, instead of a 2x, which is what v1.1 was trained on.

 However, this means that I will need significantly more money to rent out the GPUs to train it on.
 I recently lost my job, and have put off funding it with my own money for the time being.
-If you're intereted in supporting, see below, anything is appreciated, nothing is required.
+If you're interested in supporting, see below, anything is appreciated, nothing is required.

 # Support
 If you would like to help with the training of Balloon Diffusion 1.2, I have a Ko-fi, and a goal set for the (approximate, these are my calculations) amount needed to train Balloon Diffusion 1.2.
 It will get trained eventually, however it is a while off at the moment.